-The REB reports to the Board of Trustees, through the MAC and liaises with the Research Council.
-The reporting relationship is through MAC rather than the Research Council to minimize the potential for conflict of interest in discussion of REB decisions.
+The REB reports to the Board of Directors, through the Research Committee, and liaises with the VP Research.
+The reporting relationship is through the Board of Directors rather than the VP Research to minimize the potential for conflict of interest in discussion of REB decisions.
 The Chair of the REB reports administratively to the CEO or delegate and has the additional responsibility to liaise with the University of Toronto on research ethics matters as specified under the current affiliation agreement between Mount Sinai Hospital and the University of Toronto.
-The Chair of the REB is a member of the Research Ethics Board Committee organized by the Office of Research Administration at the University of Toronto.
+The Chair of the REB is a member of the TAHSN Research Ethics Committee (TREC) organized by the Office of Research

+Administration at the University of Toronto.